Mesenchymal Stem Cell Therapy

 Q. How long from the time of the stem cell injection does it take to experience relief and increased functionality?

 A. The changes start immediately… and go through a sequence of healing and regenerative phases that max out around 6 months.
 If more cells are needed, typically they will be administered between months 4-6.

 Q. I have shoulder pain.
 How quickly will I get relief?

-A. Prior to infusing the stem cells, an anesthetic is injected into the joint, so the relief from pain in the joint is dramatic and immediate.
+A. Prior to infusing the stem cells (biological allograft), an anesthetic is injected into the joint, so the relief from pain in the joint is dramatic and immediate.
 However, this pain relief is temporary as it takes about an hour before the anesthetic wears off.
 Even after the anesthetic has worn off, significant reduction in pain is experienced by most patients.
-This is because the special formulation that includes the stem cells is such an effective anti-inflammatory.
+This is because the special formulation that includes the stem cells (biological allograft) is such an effective anti-inflammatory.
 From patient to patient the sensations in the damaged joint will vary.
 Below is what most patients report when they undergo the stem cell therapy treatments:

 - The treatment is not painful and many don’t feel it at all.